How exactly do you say fork in Italian?

 Cristina si infilò in bocca una forchettata di spaghetti.

-Cristina stuffed a forkful of spaghetti into her mouth.
+Cristina stuffed a forkful of spaghetti in her mouth.

 Il bambino, offeso, diede una forchettata alla mano della sua vicina.

-Offended, the child hit his neighbor’s hand with a fork.
+Offended, the child struck his neighbor’s hand with a fork.

 Literally, the last example goes, “The child, offended, gave a forkful to his neighbor’s hand”.
-This doesn’t mean he’s offering a forkful of food to his neighboring mate…
+This doesn’t mean that he offered his neighbor a forkful of food…

 Aiuta Lingookies con un 👍!